jon-michael-c/Database-Web-Basics/README.md

 Putting a csv into a table set can be completed by using SQL's `LOAD DATA LOCAL INFILE` query.
 First you must create the table on which you are placing the data into.
 Then specify the file location and enter the proper csv parameters.
 <br/>
 <br/>
-For example, in this project, a csv file was importing from <a href="https://www.kaggle.com/shivamb/netflix-shows">Kaggle<a> with Netflix titles data.
+For example, in this project, a csv file was imported from <a href="https://www.kaggle.com/shivamb/netflix-shows">Kaggle<a> with Netflix titles data.
 This file can be found <a href="https://github.com/jon-michael-c/Database-Web-Basics/blob/main/netflix_titles.csv"> here </a> in the repository.

 <pre><code>CREATE TABLE titles (